My Horse Stories

 One hundred yards later, once past the cattle guard, I tried the saddle and found it tolerable.

-Only two corners later, one quarter mile after getting back in the saddle, on the way home, a loud Dodge pickup zoomed past us at 40 MPH.
+Only two corners later, one quarter mile after getting back in the saddle, on the way home, a loud Dodge pickup zoomed past us at 40 MPH cutting the corner close to us.
 Too close.
 Too fast.
 Didn't even try to slow down!
 Red spooked and pulled a maneuver I could not stay with, and was de-horsed for the second time in one hour, landing on the uneven rocky shoulder.
 I winced as my shoulder and back hurt, but as I got up I decided no bones were broken.
 This driver actually stopped! and backed up to talk to me.
 I asked him about the speed limit, and tried to explain why he should slow down, and he went on his way.

 This time Red was nowhere to be seen.
 I started walking homeward.

-A good neighbor stopped and gave me a ride until we found Red, who had stopped at a place with other horses.
+A good neighbor drove up, stopped, and gave me a ride until we found Red, who had stopped at a place with other horses.

 At the hospital I was diagnosed with a sprained shoulder.
 The mid-back pain was shrugged off to be a bruised kidney.
 Later tests by a better doctor showed I had a spinal injury, but not too serious.
 Just because no bones were broken does not mean all was well and fine.